-Two more captives released in Gaza as part of ceasefire deal
+Hamas releases five Israeli captives in Gaza as part of ceasefire deal

 The six are the last from a group of 33 to be freed in the first stage of the ceasefire, which took effect on January 19.

-Al Jazeera’s Hani Mahmoud, reporting from Nuseirat, said a large crowd has gathered to witness the release of the four captives.
+Al Jazeera’s Hani Mahmoud, reporting from Nuseirat, said a large crowd has gathered to witness the release of the three captives.

 “We see reinforcements from the Qassam Brigades in order to maintain order and safety of the process,” he reported, referring to Hamas’s armed wing.

 “Compared with past handovers, the scene here at Nuseirat looks more organised.”

+Our correspondent said that Hamas did not give any explanation why there was a last-minute change of the plan to release four captives in Nuseirat.

 Speaking to Al Jazeera before the release, Professor Sami al-Arian from Istanbul Zaim University said the elaborate staging of the handover is a way for Hamas to signal it is responsible stakeholders by “showing the whole world that they were trying to keep them [the captives] alive, keep them safe”.